 Tradition has it that you get a welcome in the hillsides.
 But shepherd Kevin Stephens (below, right) is planning to supply something else entirely – a drug to fight Alzheimer’s disease, no less, extracted from the Welsh national flower, the humble daffodil.
 And the revolution is due to start next year.

-It’s an unlikely location for a medical breakthrough.
-Indeed, the story behind Kevin’s company, Agroceutical Products, sounds as likely as building a time machine in your garden shed.
+The story behind Kevin’s company, Agroceutical Products, sounds as likely as building a time machine in your garden shed.
 But with queries from drug companies coming in from every continent, it is clear that the world is beginning to take notice of what Kevin’s daffs might mean for the millions of people round the world suffering from Alzheimer’s.

 “We have developed a way of harvesting and storing the daffodils no one has done before,” he says.
 “The other growers think we are mad but we aren’t.
 And we have a way of extracting the Galanthamine no one has done either.
 It means we are even cheaper than China.”